MurphyPicard/googleCodeJam/README.md

 My script source is what I'll change each time to run the functions.

 The sheep counting function works.
 7 points in the bag.
-See below.
+The question is: a sheep is trying to fall asleep and starts counting sheep with a number written on their fur.
+The second sheep has the number * 2 on his fur, the third has the number * 3 and so on.
+At what number will the sheep have seen all the digits 0-9 at least once.

+For example: input 2, output 90
+(because on the 45th sheep he will finally have seen the digit 9)

 ```js
 function counting(n){